An Image-based Typology for Visualization: Validation Experiment with Expert Users

-\tochange{We also saw that sometimes participants used a \emph{functional} rather than our \et-based interpretation of an image.
+\tochange{We also saw that sometimes participants used a \emph{functional} view of an image rather than our interpretation based on \et.
 Several participants explained, for example, their encoding of a set of stacked circles as a generalized bar chart rather than a point-based representation, as we had done.
-A participant commented: ``\textit{I thought that the stacked circles represent the quantity of the x-axis, so I consider it is more close to bar-chart representation.}'' }
+A participant commented: \textit{``I thought that the stacked circles represent the quantity of the x-axis, so I consider it is more close to bar-chart representation.''}}

-\textit{The Influence of Data.} We also sometimes were drawn to text in legends and labels to help us interpret images, especially when categorizations became difficult; even though our goal was not to consider the represented data type.
-Several participants commented on the fact that some images in the study had a resolution too low to read text, indicating that they also wanted more information on some images to help them make correct decisions.
-In our own coding process, we resolved many of these issues through discussions on individual images and iterative revision of our image labels with examples and counterexamples for image coding.
+\textit{The Influence of Data.} Several participants commented on the fact that some images in the study had a resolution too low to read text, indicating that they also wanted more information on some images to help them make correct decisions.
+In our own coding process, we resolved many of these issues through discussions on individual images and iterative revision of our image labels with examples and counter-examples for image coding.
+We also sometimes were drawn to text in legends and labels \jctg{describing the data} to help us interpret images, especially when categorizations became difficult, even though our goal was not to consider the represented data type.